EddyVerbruggen/cordova-plugin-actionsheet/README.md

   function testShareSheet() {
     var options = {
-        'androidTheme': window.plugins.actionsheet.ANDROID_THEMES.THEME_HOLO_LIGHT, // default is THEME_TRADITIONAL
+        androidTheme: window.plugins.actionsheet.ANDROID_THEMES.THEME_DEVICE_DEFAULT_LIGHT, // default is THEME_TRADITIONAL
+        title: 'What do you want with this image?',
+        subtitle: 'Choose wisely, my friend', // supported on iOS only
-        'title': 'What do you want with this image?', 'buttonLabels': ['Share via Facebook', 'Share via Twitter'], 'androidEnableCancelButton' : true, // default false
+        buttonLabels: ['Share via Facebook', 'Share via Twitter'], androidEnableCancelButton : true, // default false
-        'winphoneEnableCancelButton' : true, // default false
+        winphoneEnableCancelButton : true, // default false
-        'addCancelButtonWithLabel': 'Cancel',
+        addCancelButtonWithLabel: 'Cancel',
-        'addDestructiveButtonWithLabel' : 'Delete it',
+        addDestructiveButtonWithLabel : 'Delete it',
-        'position': [20, 40] // for iPad pass in the [x, y] position of the popover };
+        position: [20, 40], // for iPad pass in the [x, y] position of the popover
+        destructiveButtonLast: true // you can choose where the destructive button is shown };
     // Depending on the buttonIndex, you can now call shareViaFacebook or shareViaTwitter
     // of the SocialSharing plugin (https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin)